Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 The University is committed to protecting its staff and the University as much as possible and is therefore taking the decision to engage with the Government’s scheme and to furlough staff now, where this is appropriate.

-The University has decided to pay all our furloughed employees on their full salaries, including National Insurance, tax contributions and, for members, pension contributions.
-This goes significantly above the capped limit and 80% contribution offered by the Government.
+The University has decided to top up the 80% contribution offered by the Government and pay all our furloughed employees up to 100% of their basic pay, including National Insurance, tax contributions and, for members, pension contributions.
+This goes significantly above the capped limit and the contribution offered by the Government.

 The University is committed to a fair and appropriate process, including an Assurance Committee to review all decisions, and has consulted with representatives from all our recognised trade unions (UCU, UNISON and UNITE).